Get in Touch

 4. Each student must complete these steps independently.

-5. Create a public VPC in the us-east-1 Region.
+5. Create a Public VPC in the us-east-1 Region.

 2. Create three separate Security Groups.

-1. SG-Internet
+1. SG-Internet:

 1. Allows incoming traffic from the Internet on HTTPS (443) and HTTP (80).

-2. No other incoming connections are allowed.
+2. No other incoming connections permitted.

-2. SG-Service
+2. SG-Service:

-1. Allows incoming traffic only from the SG-Internet security group on HTTPS (443) and HTTP (80).
+1. Allows incoming traffic only from SG-Internet on HTTPS (443) and HTTP (80).

 2. Allows ICMP traffic only from SG-Internet.

-3. No other incoming connections are allowed.
+3. No other incoming connections permitted.

 3. SG-SSH: